 Volunteer Opportunities

 TREE PLANTING & RESTORATION Interested in getting your hands dirty to help the environment or hosting conservation projects on your land?
 Volunteers are invaluable to the success of restoring habitats, protecting water quality, reduce erosion, and improve fish habitat.
 Since 1955 LSWCD has worked with landowners, farmers, timber producers and rural residents to identify habitat improvement needs and carry out conservation projects on private and public lands.
-If you or a friend/family member/or neighbor is interested in increasing ecosystem services on their property - get in touch with our Conservation Staff today.
-Join our mailing list & keep up-to-date on upcoming planting days! |
+If you or a friend/family member/or neighbor is interested in increasing ecosystem services on their property - get in touch with our Conservation Staff today. |

 NATIVE PLANT NURSERY CARE IN TILLAMOOK AND BEAVER CREEK Help care for over 60,000 plants at the Northwest Oregon Restoration Partnership (NORP) Native Plant Nursery in Tillamook Bay or with Oregon Department of Parks & Rec in Brian Booth State Park.
-Plants grown at these locations support the efforts of more than 30 organizations for watershed restoration projects across private, state, and public lands on the Oregon Coast.
-Tentative Beaver Creek Spring 2020 Friday Schedule (Subject to change): February 14th, February 28th, March 20th, April 10th, May 15th.
-Get in touch with District Staff to get involved with this fun ongoing opportunity! |
+Plants grown at these locations support the efforts of more than 30 organizations for watershed restoration projects across private, state, and public lands on the Oregon Coast. |

-INVASIVE SPECIES REPORTING & REMOVAL
+NOXIOUS WEED REPORTING & REMOVAL

 Protect native habitats on the Oregon Coast and join the Weed Team today!
 Work with District Staff to attend training, learn about noxious weed identification, understand mapping apps and digital reporting tools, and help Early Detection Rapid Response Programs in Lincoln County.
+Learn more about our Target Species and how to identify them available online here.
+Report Noxious Weeds online or by phone at 1-866-INVADER. |

 ANNUAL NATIVE PLANT SALE - FIRST SATURDAY IN DECEMBER Hosted at the Lincoln County Fair Grounds, volunteers are invaluable to the success of this fun community event.
 Help bring biodiversity, pollinator stewardship, and beautiful native blossoms to Lincoln County!
-Support is needed to pick plants up at local nurseries, outreach & community flyering, donations of plant material to add to the Sale, event set up & break down, helping fill orders day-of and exchanging payments, and providing gardening advice to the general public.
-Volunteers receive 10% off of their own plant orders!
-Join our mailing list to keep up to date on 2020 Plant Sale Schedule, email info@LincolnSWCD.org or call 541-265-2631 to get involved |
+Support is needed to pick plants up at local nurseries, outreach & community flyering, donations of plant material to add to the Sale, event set up & break down, helping fill orders day-of and exchanging payments, and providing gardening advice to the general public. |

 GENERAL ADMINISTRATIVE VOLUNTEERING / INTERNSHIPS

 Year-round volunteer opportunities in our office include archiving historic documents and photographs of the District's 55 year history in Lincoln County, digitizing population data of native salmon populations to share with researchers, blog post writing and website development, soliciting donations for the Annual Plant Sale, helping coordinate Outreach & Education efforts to support conservation.
-Contact us to find out how you can connect your skills to support environmental work and give back to your community, gain professional experience, recieve credit for High School and University students.
+Contact us to find out how you can connect your skills to support environmental work and give back to your community, gain professional experience, receive credit for High School and University students.

 ENVIRONMENTAL EDUCATION, SITE TOURS, SPEAKING ENGAGEMENTS